 Chrome Apps & Extensions

-Your Chromebook has built-in image viewer and editor and an audio player (all within the aforementioned Files app) which work perfectly well offline.
+Your Chromebook has a built-in image viewer and editor and an audio player (all within the aforementioned Files app), which work perfectly well offline.

 Within the Web Store itself, you can filter by “runs offline” for both apps and extensions.